Liquid Space Explorer

 3d model breakdown

-Roles: Modeling Textures
+Roles: Modeling Textures Posing for a personnal project

 I modeled a character in 3D as an exercise to get better at blender.
 The goal was to try my hand at simple rigging and posing.
 I also aimed for optimized polycount and texture space.
-I learned a lot, 3D character modeling is fun!
+I learned a lot, character modeling is fun!

 The original 2D concept is by Heikala.
 I had to interpret missing details and resolve inconsistancies that make a great drawing but a weird 3D model.
 I tried to be as close as possible to the original 2D drawing. it can be improved but I'd say it's reasonably accurate.